Wiffle ball: Tournaments

-Tournaments have been the driving force in modern wiffle ball and have been held in the United States and Europe since 1977.
+Wiffle® ball tournaments have been held in the United States and Europe since 1977.
 That year, Rick Ferroli began holding tournaments in his backyard tribute to Fenway Park in Hanover, Massachusetts.
-In 1980, the World Wiffle Ball Championship was established in Mishawaka, Indiana by Jim Bottorff and Larry Grau.
-With the explosion of the Internet in the 1990s, there are now hundreds of Wiffle ball tournaments played in the United States, most in the same place every year, with a few tournament "circuits".
-The World Wiffle Ball Championship remains the oldest tournament in the nation, having moved to the Chicago suburbs in 2013, after introducing regional stops over three decades in Baltimore; Los Angeles; Indianapolis; Eugene, Oregon; and Barcelona, Spain.
-The tournament is featured at #27 in the book, "101 Baseball Places to Visit Before You Strike Out."
+In 1980, the World Wiffle® Ball Championship was established in Mishawaka, Indiana by Jim Bottorff and Larry Grau.
+With the explosion of the Internet in the 1990s, there are now hundreds of Wiffle® ball tournaments played in the United States, most in the same place every year, with a few tournament "circuits".